 It's also possible to send them the link again in an email, but the plugin does not currently provide a way to do this.
 You will have to sent them a link to the edit record page (the one with the

 [pdb_record] shortcode), adding their code at the end of the link like this: ?pid=RH45L (using whatever the code for their record is.)
 The code is visible when you view the record from the "list participants" page.
-This is currently the only way to re-send a record edit link when unique emails are not enforced by the plugin setting.

 The plugin exports it's CSV files in "UTF-8" format.
 Make sure the program you're using to read the file knows this...it should detect it automatically, but can fail under some circumstances.
 Often this can be set on the import screen of the spreadsheet program when you open the CSV.

 It is what I would call "reasonably secure" in other words, the private code in the link is not easily guessed.
 It can be sent in an email, which is not secure, but emails getting compromised is not that much a risk for most of us.
 The level of security is reasonable for the kind of information it is designed to store.